HL7/daf-research/pages/_includes/daf-research-developer.md

 NOTE: Extraction tasks may return identifiable patient information or de-identified patient information.
 The task to load the Data Mart supporting PCORnet CDM has to appropriately address de-identification requirements prior to loading the data.
 This is further discussed in Step 4 below.

+NOTE: Also in the case of mappings from one data model to another such as FHIR to PCORnet CDM or FHIR to OMOP etc, there is always a potential for data loss.
+In these cases where there is not an exact mapping between local codes and standardized codes the extraction process is encouraged to include the actual raw values as part of the coding element.

 * Add the data for all consented patients in the case of bulk extraction or for each patient in the case of incremental extraction to a Bundle which contains the extracted data along with the linkages.
 * Set Task.output.type - Reference.
 (This is the bundle that contains the data for a desired number of patients)
 * Populate Task.output.valueReference (This should point to the Bundle reference created).